 Use Snake Bite Kits or First Aid Supplies

-Remember, immediate medical attention is necessary after a snake bite, so having first aid supplies readily available can make all the difference in reducing the risk of severe complications.
+Remember, immediate medical attention is necessary after a snake bite, so readily available first aid supplies can make all the difference in reducing the risk of severe complications.
 Stay safe and stay prepared!

 Be Mindful of Your Surroundings